govau/service-manual/content/content-strategy/balance-user-business/engage-understand-business/sections.md

 ---
 layout: nav/sections
 sections:
+  - Understand the business perspective
+  - Meet with stakeholders
-  - Action the data
+  - Talk about the content sign-off process
-  - Report your findings
+  - Understand the business needs of your organisation
-  - Delete content
-  - Archive content
-  - Rewrite content
-  - Maintain content
 ---